Early Admission and Dual Enrollment Options

 A high school senior may enroll in the early admission program at the College in lieu of the senior year of high school.
 In addition to the standard admission criteria, the student's acceptance into the early admission program is subject to the following:

 - A student entering an associate of arts or bachelor-degree major must have a minimum high school grade-point average (GPA) of 3.5.
 For entrance into an associate of applied science, associate of applied arts, or certificate major, a student must have a minimum GPA of 2.5, with a minimum of two semesters with a 3.0 GPA in the anticipated major or related areas.

 - The chief administrative officer of the high school must submit to the Admissions Office a letter indicating approval of the student's early admission.
-That written approval, plus the student's application fee, transcript, SAT results, and placement test results must be on file in the Admissions Office before consideration will be given to the application.
+That written approval, plus the student's application fee, transcript, SAT/ACT results, and placement test results must be on file in the Admissions Office before consideration will be given to the application.

 - Placement test results must indicate that the applicant is academically prepared to take the normal sequence of classes without the need for developmental course work.

 - The student must submit a permission form signed by parents or legal guardians.